aijaz/blog/content/posts/2019/11/2019-11-28-time-interval-gaps-sql.markdown

 db=>
 ```

 We're almost done.
 Note that once again `the_lag` in the first row is NULL.
 This is because there's no previous row.
-That's okay, because we only care about rows where `the_lag` is greater than zero (and not null)[^1].
+That's okay, because we only care about rows where `the_lag` is greater than zero (and not null).
 So we can finish up by adding a `WHERE` clause to only show rows with a non-zero lag.
 We also need to clean up our results a bit.
 If you noticed, the second row shows us a two-minute lag that _ended_ at 10:02, the `start_dt`.
 So we need to modify the matching rows to show a time span that starts at `start_dt` - `the_lag` and ends at `start_dt`:

 ```sql
 db=> WITH T_SIGNUP AS (